 A 2016 report by the American Physiological Society found that switching from a high-calorie Western diet to a paleo diet resulted in changes in the biological characteristics of inflammation.
 However, more research is needed herewhether the diet can actually protect against stone build-up.4

 The Stone Age people lived on various diets during their lifetime.
 After all, they couldn't just go to the supermarket and do whatever they wanted as they pleased.
-Back then, people had to be content with what was available at the time and what they could find.
+People back then had to be content with what was available at the time and what they could find.
 Furthermore, the diet depended on where in the world people from the Stone Age lived.

 For example, some ate a low-carbohydrate diet that was rather rich in animal-based foods, while others ate a high-carbohydrate diet with lots of plants.
 So you can leave out everything that comes from agriculture - denn Food such as legumes or cereals such as bread, pasta or muesli did not exist in the Paleolithic.
 Neither are dairy products, like quark and the like.